rylincoln/developer.fulcrumapp.com/_expression-examples/use-unix-timestamp-for-id.md

 category: section
 ---

 While Fulcrum generates a record id for every record in Fulcrum, this id is quite long and sometimes too long to use.
-What you can do us use a [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) to generate a unique record value that can be more manageable to use.
+What you can do is use the [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) to generate a unique record value that can be more manageable to use.

 The [ONCE()](/expressions/reference/once/) expression is used to ensure that the expression will only be run one time.